Technocraft5255/Technocraft5255/README.md

  # Hello I am Technocraft5255

--  currently code in Python, HTML-CSS-JSS, PHP-SQL, Arduino
+- I currently code in Python, HTML-CSS-JSS, PHP-SQL, Arduino
 - I’m currently learning JS
 - You can reach me on emilien.mariau@gmail.com or with +33 7 49 63 48 74